ZEISS/typhoon/README.md

 Every software system has design goals.
 Properties that it should provide io its users to create value.
 Typhoon has the following design goals:

-* **Team-based self-service control plane**.
-Teams control their own event sources, triggers, and targets.
-They also control their users their permissions.
 * **Event mesh**.
 The system is capable to route events from producers to consumers in hybrid cloud environemts.
 * **Streaming**.
 The system is capable to stream events from producers to consumers.
 That means it is capable of replaying events not only queueing them.
 * **Event bridging**.
 The system is capable to bridge events from different sources to different targets, also transforming them.
 Furthermore, this should use a declarative approach.